cachai2/agentic-dashboard-builder/app/agent-service/AgentOrchestrator/README.md

 ### Azure container settings

 - `ORCH_ALLOWED_ORIGINS` – comma-delimited list of frontend origins that can call the API.
 Defaults cover `https://frontend-ignite-demo-evdeo.salmondune-d5fce79f.westus.azurecontainerapps.io` and `http://localhost:5173`.
-- `ORCH_PLANNER_GATEWAY_HOST` – set to `https://ollama-ignite-demo-evdeo.salmondune-d5fce79f.westus.azurecontainerapps.io` so the orchestrator can reach the hosted planner/Ollama gateway.
+- `ORCH_OLLAMA_HOST` – set to the Ollama deployment (`https://planner-ignite-demo-...azurecontainerapps.io` or your own) the orchestrator should call.

 ## Next actions